neighbourhoodie/Erlang.novaextension/README.md

 ## Acknowledgements

-Thanks to https://github.com/stollcri/elixir.novaextension for inspiration
+Thanks to https://github.com/stollcri/elixir.novaextension for inspiration.

+Thanks to Joe Armstrong for inventing Erlang.

 ## Copyright & License